tiwakawa/fluent-plugin-df/README.md

     2013-03-01 00:00:00 +0900 df._dev_disk0s2: {"size":"487546976","used":"52533512","available":"434757464","capacity":"11"}

+  If `tag` specified, character of `tag` is the Tag name.

-  Tag name is the concatenation of the name of the `tag_prefix` and file system.
+  Otherwise, Tag name is the concatenation of the name of the `tag_prefix` and file system.

   `/` in the file system is replaced by an `_`, if `replace_slash` is true.